Illya-Maznitskiy/theatre-api-service/README.md

 ```

+## Configuration .env
+1. Create a .env file in the root directory of the project and add the necessary configuration by the [sample.env](sample.env) file.
+2. Make sure to replace 'your_dummy_secret_key_here' with a real secret key.
+You can create it with [Djecrety](https://djecrety.ir/)

 ## Docker Configuration
 ### _Dockerfile_
 Configures the Django app environment, installs dependencies, sets the working directory, and manages media file permissions